 Evidence of Meeting the Standard:

 The institution regularly reviews and assesses its institutional effectiveness practices and processes, including its cycle of evaluation, integrated planning, resource allocation, and re-evaluation, to determine their efficacy.

+The College regularly reviews and assesses its institutional effectiveness practices and processes.
 At a conceptual level, evaluation is built into the structure of institutional processes.
 The institutional governance document, Engaging All Voices, provides for annual evaluation of each council and for the document itself.
 (EAV, RAC annual evaluation) Annual reaffirmation of guiding principles and processes for the governance councils is in Engaging All Voices and has been accomplished by some of the councils.
-In spring 2014, a comprehensive evaluation was performed (cite Brian Sanders survey), and in the resulting years, some councils have consistently conducted assessments (RAC, IC?, CC).

-With regard to curriculum, instructional and student service programs, and fiscal matters, there are processes in place to evaluate their effectiveness.
-The curriculum committee website contains governing documents, curriculum review cycle, and training materials to support the continual development and review of curriculum.
+In spring 2014, a comprehensive evaluation was performed and in the resulting years, several councils and committees have consistently conducted assessments. (cite Brian Sanders survey, RAC, IC?, CC, Technology Committee, Facilities Council) The curriculum committee website contains governing documents, curriculum review cycle, and training materials to support the continual development and review of curriculum.
 Embedded in this cycle is provision for development of course CID’s and transfer model curriculum.
 (Curriculum Committee Website)

 The institution uses the results from assessment processes to develop and implement plans for improvement.

+Results from assessment processes are used to develop and implement plans for improvement on many levels, although the College recognizes this is an area in which improvement can be made.
+The ability to evaluate disaggregated data from student learning outcomes is possible with the acquisition of software that enables faculty to map CLOs, PLOs, GELOs, and ILOs by student population. (eLumen snapshot) This capacity will provide strong analysis as learning outcomes are assessed over time.

+Major institutional strategic plans were developed from assessment of data and existing practices, including the Education Master Plan, the Student Equity Plan, the Distance Education Plan, and the College Technology Plan.
+(Student Equity Plan, p.
+4; EMP, p.
+4; DE Plan, p.
+3; College Technology Plan, p.
+3) College structures and processes are reviewed and recommendations for improvement adopted through the efforts of some individual governance groups.
+(RAC minutes, end of year survey; other councils??)

 The institutional evaluation policies and practices recognize the unique aspects and requirements of the baccalaureate program in relation to learning and student support services and resource allocation and management.

+The institutional evaluation policies and practices recognize the unique aspects and requirements of the baccalaureate program in relation to learning and student support services and resource allocation and management.
+College constituents from all parts of the College have collaborated to develop upper division curriculum; identify specific support services for the targeted working adult student; and planning for the staffing and structural needs of the program (Task Force minutes)

 Analysis and Evaluation:

+The College continues to build capacity in gathering and analyzing data.
+College councils and committees implement strategies to improve services and programs based on evidence-based practices.
+These efforts are assessed and refined in many cases.
+Awareness of the importance of assessment that leads to improvement is increasing; however, there is not a deep institutionalization of the process of evaluation.
+New projects are sometimes implemented without a solid idea of what the goal is and without identifying evaluation measures.
+The College will benefit from institutional processes that are widely adopted.
+With clear processes and training, the College will increase its ability to make improvements in measured, straightforward approaches.
+This need is addressed in the Quality Focus Essay (QFE?).

 Standard I.B.8